Meet A Few Of Our Talented, Inspiring Students & Staff

 With an artisan's eye for beauty and an entrepreneur's vision to create something that people want, Krista's turned her traditional beading skills into a part-time business of hand-crafted contemporary jewelry and commissioned works.

-Her business plan is to work in the field of aesthetics for ten years to gain experience and capital, and then to open her own business to sell her beadwork and jewellery.
+Her business plan is to work in the field of aesthetics for ten years to gain experience and capital, and then to open her own business to sell her beadwork and jewelry.

 "I want a good future," says Krista, "and Mamawi Atosketan really gives me that hope."